 A builder will often cut small holes in walls and ceilings during the design phase of a renovation.
 This an easy way to confirm the size or location of a pipe or to figure out if a joist will be in the way of moving the toilet.

-You can cover over the holes with some plastic and blue tape till you’re ready to get going.
+You can cover the holes with some plastic and blue tape until you’re ready.

 Solve the problems before they become problems!

 The work in a master bath has to follow a certain sequence.
 If you know that sequence and the reasons behind it, you will have more control of the project.